OBJECTIVE OF PONTOON: The aim is to collect cards with a face value more than the banker’s, but not exceeding 21.

 - Next is the Five Card Trick, which is reaching 21 or less with five cards

 - After, the next highest hand is 3 or 4 cards which total 21

 - Hands that total fewer than 20 with five cards are ranked, the highest ranked hand is the one closest to 21.

 - Hands that exceed 21 are bust, this hand is worthless

 After the first card has been dealt, starting with the player left of the dealer, players place their initial bets.
-Before the game begins, a minimum and maximum bet should be agreed upon.
+Before the game begins, a maximum and minimum bets should be agreed upon.
 After, the dealer deals the second card.
 All players, including the banker, look at their cards.
 If the banker has a pontoon they will immediately reveal it and collects double of what each player staked.

 Announce a Pontoon, if you have an ace and a ten point card, declare your pontoon by placing your ten point card face-down and your ace face-up on top of it.

 Split your cards

 If you have two cards of equal rank you can split them.
 In doing so, separate each card into two hands, put them face-up, and place an equal bet to your initial bet.
 The banker deals two cards face down to each hand.
 These hands are played one at a time with separate cards and stakes.
 If any of the new cards is equal to the first two you may split again, and theoretically, have the opportunity to do so until you have four hands.
 Ten point cards can only be split if they are actually the same, for example, two 10’s or two queens.
 A king and a jack cannot be split.